Axobot-org/Axobot/docs/fun.rst

 🎳 Fun
 ======

 This section of the bot contains lots of fun commands, which will be less useful than the other sections, but will add a good atmosphere in your server.
-Because a server's life is not just about moderation or utilities, ZBot couldn't be without a few moments of fun.
+Because a server's life is not just about moderation or utilities, Axobot couldn't be without a few moments of fun.

 However, if too much fun bothers you, this option can be disabled at any time with the `config command <server.html>`__ (`enable_fun` parameter).
 The choice is yours!